 Migration has associated costs, and these go beyond mere data transfer rates.
 As you are tracking the cost of your cloud migration, be sure to factor in:

-- Time that management spends planning and overseeing the migration process
+- Time management spends planning and overseeing the migration process

 - Time and cost of doing a full dependency mapping